PaulWebster/RadioFrance/README.md

 - If things are not working then enable Debug logging for this plugin via LMS/Settings/Advanced/Logging interface, repeat the problem and then check the LMS logs.

 ## Version History
+**0.1.10 17-Jun-2017**

+Add FIP Autour de l'Electro
+Change alternate fetch mechanism to always fetch if available and remove setting that controlled it Change some station logos to higher definition

 **0.1.9 06-Mar-2017**